Steel Bridge: History

-In the mid-1980s, the bridge underwent a $10 million rehabilitation, including construction of the MAX light rail line of TriMet.
-The span was closed to all traffic for two years, starting in June 1984.
+In the mid-1980s, the bridge underwent a $10 million renovation, including construction of the MAX light rail line of TriMet.
+Beginning in June 1984, the span was closed to all traffic for two years.
 It reopened on May 31, 1986.
-Completion and testing of the light-rail tracks and overhead wires across the bridge took place during the months that followed, and the light rail line opened for service on September 5, 1986.
+Completion and testing of the light-rail tracks and overhead wires across the bridge took place during the next three months and the light rail line opened for service on September 5, 1986.
+The renovation also saw the crossing gates blocking the roadway and sidewalks during raising of the upper-deck lift replaced and automated.
+For the current bridge's first 72 years, the gates had been manually operated, rotated horizontally across the roadway by two "gate tenders", one on each side of the lift span.
+Small shacks for the gatekeepers were positioned on the roadway deck, between the inner and outer traffic lanes, but these were removed during the 1980s rebuilding and replaced by a new gate tender house positioned above the roadway, in the west lift tower.
+Powered crossing gates replaced the manual ones, and operation of the gates is now controlled remotely, by the bridge operator.

-A single-lane viaduct that connected the bridge's east approach to another viaduct (still in existence) that takes traffic from southbound Interstate 5 to Interstate 84 was closed in 1988 and removed in 1989, as part of roadway changes intended to improve traffic flow around the Oregon Convention Center.
+A single-lane viaduct that connected the bridge's east approach to another viaduct (still in existence) that takes traffic from southbound Interstate 5 to Interstate 84 was closed in 1988 and was demolished in 1989, as part of roadway changes intended to improve traffic flow around the Oregon Convention Center.
 The center was under construction at that time and opened in 1990.

-The lower deck of the bridge was threatened by major floods in 1948, 1964, and 1996.

 In 2001, a 220 ft and 8 ft cantilevered walkway was installed on the southern side of the bridge's lower deck as part of the Eastbank Esplanade construction, raising to three the number of publicly accessible walkways across the bridge, including the two narrow sidewalks on the upper deck.
 The bridge is owned by Union Pacific with the upper deck leased to Oregon Department of Transportation, and subleased to TriMet, while the City of Portland is responsible for the approaches.